Rugby union has been regarded as New Zealand’s national game since the early 20th century.

 By the mid-1880s rugby had spread from its elite urban beginnings into rural areas (where clubs often sprang up and disappeared quickly), and into the urban working class.
-By the mid-1890s there were over 5,000 players and 300 clubs.
+By the mid-1890s there were more than 5,000 players and 300 clubs.

-Despite its growth and elite origins, rugby initially had a reputation as violent and brutal.
-The game at first largely consisted of rough-and-tumble struggle for possession which often degenerated into fighting.
+Despite its elite origins, rugby initially had a reputation as violent and brutal.
+The game at first largely consisted of a protracted struggle for possession which often degenerated into fighting.
 There was much swearing.
-Rugby thrived in the male community – hotels were usually where rugby clubs were founded – and early rugby trips were opportunities for much drinking, socialising and singing of songs.
+Rugby thrived in the male community – hotels were usually where rugby clubs were founded – and early rugby trips were opportunities for drinking, socialising and the singing of songs.

 In the 1870s there was much condemnation of rugby.
 When a player was killed in a club match in 1877, the coroner stated that ‘the game of football was only worthy of savages’1.
 The following year the New Zealand Herald declared, ‘Bull-baiting and cock-fighting have more to commend them as recreations than the rough-and-tumble amusement yclept [called] football which our youths seem to take so much delight in.’2

-In the 1870s the rules were often variable, and even the size of teams varied.
-But the organisation of provincial unions (beginning with Canterbury and Wellington in 1879) to facilitate provincial contests led to the standardising of rules.
+In the 1870s, the rules and even the size of teams varied.
+The organisation of provincial unions (beginning with Canterbury and Wellington in 1879) to facilitate interprovincial contests led to the standardising of rules.
 Referees were given authority and the use of a whistle.
 Hacking (stopping a player by kicking him) was abolished.

 During the 1880s point scoring was modified to reward the scoring of tries, and when the British team visited in 1888 and interpreted the rules to allow heeling out from the scrum, passing and back play were encouraged.
 Back play was refined by the creation of the five-eighth system of alignment in the backs – an adaptation of the British ‘stand-off’ position – and of a wing forward, in effect a second halfback, whose presence ensured rapid delivery of the ball to the backs.

 This civilising process climaxed with the formation of the New Zealand Rugby Football Union in 1892.
-This was partly to help organise the increasingly complex arrangements for inter-provincial matches, and to arrange international contests with the Australian colonies.
-It was also to enforce high standards of discipline and a code of strict amateurism, to avoid the game being defiled by gambling and payment of players.
+This was partly to help organise the increasingly complex arrangements for interprovincial matches, and to arrange international contests with the Australian colonies.
+It was also to enforce higher standards of discipline and a code of strict amateurism, to avoid the game being defiled by gambling and the payment of players.

 By this time international games had already begun, with Māori playing an important part.
-Māori had played the game from its earliest days – the first recorded Māori player was named Wirihana, and took part in the first recorded match in Whanganui in 1872.
-The first national team chosen from Wellington, Auckland, Canterbury and Otago in 1884 for an eight-match visit to New South Wales included two Māori – Joe Warbrick and Jack Taiaroa.
-Taiaroa was a great drawcard.
+Māori had played the game from its earliest days – the first recorded Māori player, named Wirihana, took part in a match in Whanganui in 1872.
+The first national team chosen from Wellington, Auckland, Canterbury and Otago in 1884 for an eight-match visit to New South Wales included two Māori – Joe Warbrick and Jack Taiaroa, who was a great drawcard.

-Any lingering doubts about the place of rugby union in New Zealand were swept aside by the clamour that surrounded the All Blacks, who in late 1905 became the first national New Zealand rugby team to venture to the northern hemisphere.
+Any lingering doubts about the place of rugby union in New Zealand were swept aside by the clamour that surrounded the All Blacks who in 1905 became the first national New Zealand rugby team to venture to the northern hemisphere.

 It was once believed the All Blacks acquired their nickname on the 1905–6 tour because of a Daily Mail misprint.
 They were supposedly described as ‘all backs’ but the printer inserted an ‘l’ and they became the All Blacks.
 However, it seems the name went to Britain with the team.
-The morning after the first game, a newspaper referred to ‘the All Blacks, as they are styled by reason of their sable [black] and unrelieved costume’.1 In fact ‘all blacks’ first referred to the Wellington team in 1889.
+The morning after the first game, a newspaper referred to ‘the All Blacks, as they are styled by reason of their sable [black] and unrelieved costume’.1 In fact, ‘all blacks’ first referred to the 1889 Wellington team.
 The first official national team of 1893 was also called the All Blacks.

 The tour by the 1905 All Blacks, subsequently dubbed the Originals, gained unprecedented coverage in newspapers, both in New Zealand and Britain.
 Premier Richard Seddon, who arranged for them to have an ‘American picnic’ on the way home as a reward, met their boat on arrival in Auckland in March 1906, and told them their names would live on in the history of football.
 Some players’ names do indeed live on – New Zealand and France play for a cup named for the captain, David Gallaher.

 There were criticisms in Britain of the Originals’ play, especially their use of the wing forward, who was seen as an offside cheat.
-Some had reservations because the team did not play the strength of English rugby in Lancashire and Yorkshire, which had formed the rugby league 10 years earlier.
+Some had reservations because the team did not face the strength of English rugby in Lancashire and Yorkshire, where the Rugby League had been formed 10 years earlier.

 Especially in country areas, clubs were a focal point of a community and rugby clubrooms the centre of social interaction.
-Enduring social networks were formed in clubs based on universities and schools, and in the Marist clubs with a common religious background.
+Enduring social networks were formed in clubs based on schools and universities, and in the Marist clubs with a common religious background.

 Provincial governments were abolished in 1876, but the legacy of the provinces lived on in rugby.
 Within a few years of rugby’s beginnings, players sought a provincial stage on which to show their wares.

-Before 1976 rugby provinces worked out among themselves whom they would and could play, as well as having annual fixtures with neighbours.
+Before 1976 rugby provinces worked out among themselves whom they would and could play, in addition to annual fixtures with neighbours.
 The annual fixtures meeting in Wellington, which determined the year’s playing calendar and was held on the day before the NZRFU’s annual general meeting, was fondly known as the ‘wool sale’.

 While the number of provinces fluctuated, the basic structure was unchanged until rugby’s amateur status was abolished in 1995 and the made-for-television Super Rugby was created.
 The effectiveness of the system was envied in other countries.
 There was also a simple administrative model: clubs provided provincial administrators and provinces provided national administrators.
 Under the governance structure, the provinces ‘owned’ the New Zealand Rugby Football Union (NZRFU).

 A remarkable Ranfurly Shield match was played on 9 July 1927 at Masterton.
 It was a rematch – Wairarapa had defeated Hawke’s Bay 36 days previously.
 Three McKenzie brothers were involved: Norman, the Hawke’s Bay coach, Ted, the Wairarapa coach, and Bert, the referee.
-A player was sent off from each side, the game was stopped twice when drunken spectators encroached on the ground, and afterwards Wairarapa protested that Wattie Barclay had lived in the bay for only two weeks, not three.
-Hawke’s Bay won 21–10, but the Rugby Union reversed the result.
+A player was sent off from each side, the game was stopped twice when drunken spectators encroached on the ground, and afterwards Wairarapa protested that Wattie Barclay had lived in the Bay for only two weeks, not the required three.
+Hawke’s Bay won 21–10, but the NZRFU reversed the result.
 It made little difference.
 Wairarapa was defeated by Manawhenua in the next challenge.